codevalley/friday-api/docs/design/application-services.md

 ## Overview

 The application services layer implements the business logic of the application.
-It acts as a mediator between the domain models and the external interfaces (GraphQL API).
+It acts as a mediator between the domain models and the external interfaces (REST API).
 Services handle data validation, business rules, and coordinate operations between repositories.

 ## Service Implementation